FlintLoader/flint-nightbloom4j/readme.md

 ***

-A java library to interact with our Snapshots platform, [Nightbloom](https://nightbloom.cc)
+A java library to interact with our Modules platform, [Nightbloom](https://modules.flintloader.net)

 ***